 - Property damage a dependent or child causes

 - Attorney fees and other legal costs if you’re sued

 Your homeowner’s policy may provide these same protections, but your umbrella policy kicks in if those limits are exhausted.
 It also can cover you when you travel, including overseas.
 Most importantly—should you be sued for a large amount, your standard home or auto policy may not be enough to cover the damages the plaintiff is asking for, and you could risk losing everything without an umbrella policy.

 Even if you don’t have an abundance of assets now, personal umbrella liability can protect future earnings and provide invaluable peace of mind, and it’s very affordable relative to the protection you get.
 Terms vary from insurance company to insurance company, and every client has their own personal needs.
-It’s best to meet with a qualified Eversure Insurance agent to discuss benefits, restrictions and coverage.
+It’s best to meet with a qualified Eversure Insurance agent to discuss benefits,

 The specific cost of your personal umbrella insurance will be determined by: